Thomas Adderley1

 Last Edited=28 Mar 2006

-Anne Glover Pigot was the daughter of Sir Arthur Pigot.1 She married, firstly, Sir George Robart Hampden-Hobart, 5th Earl of Buckinghamshire, son of Hon.
-George Vere Hobart and Jane Cataneo, on 3 May 1819 at St. Gile's-in-the-Fields Church, London, England.2 She married, secondly, David Wilson on 14 September 1854.1 She died on 23 May 1878.
+Anne Glover Pigot was the daughter of Sir Arthur Pigot.1 She married, firstly, George Robart Hampden-Hobart, 5th Earl of Buckinghamshire, son of Hon.
+George Vere Hobart and Jane Cataneo, on 3 May 1819 at St. Gile's-in-the-Fields Church, London, EnglandG.2 She married, secondly, David Wilson on 14 September 1854.1 She died on 23 May 1878.

-As a result of her marriage, Anne Glover Pigot was styled as Countess of Buckinghamshire on 3 May 1819.
+After her marriage, Anne Glover Pigot was styled as Countess of Buckinghamshire on 3 May 1819.
 From 3 May 1819, her married name became Hobart.
 From 5 October 1824, her married name became Hampden-Hobart.
 From 14 September 1854, her married name became Wilson.1

 Citations

-- [S6] G.E.
+2. [S6] G.E.
 Cokayne; with Vicary Gibbs, H.A.
 Doubleday, Geoffrey H. White, Duncan Warrand and Lord Howard de Walden, editors, The Complete Peerage of England, Scotland, Ireland, Great Britain and the United Kingdom, Extant, Extinct or Dormant, new ed., 13 volumes in 14 (1910-1959; reprint in 6 volumes, Gloucester, U.K.: Alan Sutton Publishing, 2000), volume II, page 404.
 Hereinafter cited as The Complete Peerage.

 Lt.-Col. Ronald Townshend Fellowes, 2nd Baron Ailwyn1